Vietnam.vn - Nền tảng quảng bá Việt Nam

 A total of 35 different species have been recorded in the sewer system in Alachua County, Florida.
 (Photo: Alan Ivory, UF/IFAS)

-To track how wildlife moves through the system, researchers placed 39 magnetic motion-sensor cameras in storm drains at multiple locations in Alachua County, Florida.
+To track how wildlife moves through the system, researchers placed 39 magnetic motion-sensing cameras in storm drains at multiple locations in Alachua County, Florida.
 The cameras were scheduled to run for 60 days, but some were stolen by curious animals, especially raccoons.

-Notably, seven species of reptiles were also found, including the American alligator (Alligator mississippiensis), which was found at the most locations.
+Notably, seven species of reptiles were also found, including the American alligator (Alligator mississippiensis), which was found at the most sites.
 Of the five sites surveyed, four recorded the presence of alligators.
 According to the study, most alligators swim from pond to pond through underground sewers, helping them avoid crossing busy roads.

 Quoc Tiep (according to Express Newspapers)